Horbenkodev/hugo-blog/content/posts/how-to-make-a-fantasy-sports-app/index.md

 ---
-title: "⚽How to Create a Fantasy Sports Website & App in 2023?"
+ceoTitle: ⚽How to Create a Fantasy Sports Website & App?
+title: How to Build a Fantasy Sports App - Cost & Features
+breadcrumbs: Fantasy League App
+slug: how-to-make-a-fantasy-sports-app
+draft: false
-publishDate: '2022-10-07T00:00:00Z'
+publishDate: 2022-10-07T00:00:00.000Z
-authors: []
+image: fantasy_sports.jpg
+og_image: fantasy_sports_socials.png
 description: Want to learn how to create a fantasy league app?
 Be it football, ice hockey or cricket - here you'll find some useful insights.
-image: fantasy_sports.jpg
-og_image: fantasy_sports_socials.png
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - mobile-development-team-1
+categories:
+  - app-ideas
 industries:
   - sports
-categories: []
 ---
 Why is there so much hype about fantasy sports?
 To say the least, the industry is making some crazy money, stealing the hearts and minds of sports fans around the world.
 The article will reveal how you can create a fantasy sports app of your own that will be exciting and profitable at the same time.